thoughtbot/dotfiles/README.md

   the `dotfiles` repository but do not need to be symlinked in.
 * Give precedence to personal overrides which by default are placed in `~/dotfiles-local`
+* Please configure the `rcrc` file if you'd like to make personal overrides in a different directory

 You can safely run `rcup` multiple times to update: